-When you ask ‘What is the best energy drink to have before running‘ or indeed ‘What is the best recovery drink for after running?‘, you may not be surprised to say it depends.
+When you ask ‘What is the best energy drink to have before running‘ or indeed ‘What is the best recovery drink for after running?‘, you may not be surprised to find out that the answer is very much, ‘it depends’.

 Unfortunately (or fortunately depending on how you look at it) we are all different.